webOSArchive/webos-docs/docs/appstores.md

 * Run the command: `java -jar WebOS-Quick-Install-4-0-0.jar`
 * The webOS Quick Install app should open on your computer
 * (In some environments you can launch the jar just by double-clicking it)

+If WOSQI doesn't work, the most likely issue is that the novacom driver isn't working.
+Go back to [Prepare Your Computer](#prepare-your-computer) and make sure you've followed all the steps for your platform.

 ## Install Preware